CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03e.md

     <capability>http://cisco.com/ns/cisco-xe-ietf-ip-deviation?module=cisco-xe-ietf-ip-deviation&amp;revision=2016-08-10</capability>
     <capability>http://cisco.com/ns/cisco-xe-ietf-ipv4-unicast-routing-deviation?module=cisco-xe-ietf-ipv4-unicast-routing-deviation&amp;revision=2015-09-11</capability>
     </capabilities>
-    <session-id>40</session-id></hello>]]>]]>
+    <session-id>34</session-id></hello>]]>]]>
     ```

     Leave this session in this terminal window open.

     Now return to the window with the original SSH session to your IOS XE device.
-Use the `show netconf-yang
+Use the
-    sessions` to view the active NETCONF session you've just established, for example:
+    `show netconf-yang sessions` to view the active NETCONF session you've just established, for example:

     ```
-    csr1kv#show netconf-yang sessions
+    csr1#show netconf-yang sessions
     R: Global-lock on running datastore
     C: Global-lock on candidate datastore
     S: Global-lock on startup datastore

     Number of sessions : 1

     session-id  transport    username             source-host           global-lock
     -------------------------------------------------------------------------------
-    40          netconf-ssh  netconf              10.0.2.2              None
+    34          netconf-ssh  netconf              198.18.133.252        None

-    csr1kv#
+    csr1#
     ```

-    Return to the NETCONF session window and type `^c` to terminate the session.
+    Return to the NETCONF session window and type `CTL-C` to terminate the session.
 Let's take a look at the screen
     output from our first NETCONF session.

     When you established a secure NETCONF over SSH as a NETCONF manager (client), the IOS XE network device as the
     agent (server) sent a list of its NETCONF capabilities in an XML encoded data format.

     Note the list of capabilities should look somewhat familiar: they are YANG data models!
 In fact, this
     demonstrates that Cisco IOS XE supports industry standard YANG data models from the IETF and OpenConfig and